Rabia78665/Rabia78665/README.md

 - 👋 Hi, I’m @Rabia78665
 - 👀 I’m interested in Web Technologies and Software Development Methods
-- 🌱 I’m currently learning PHP and JS frameworks
+- 🌱 I’m currently working on PHP and JS frameworks
 - 💞️ I’m looking to collaborate on interesting stuff
 - 📫 How to reach me: email me on rabiataj.rt@gmail.com